 No party is going to be successful without the right people.
 Host a successful surprise party by inviting people you know who love parties and meeting new people.
 This means extroverts and introverts.
 Yes, I said introverts!
 As an introvert myself, I promise you in the right setting, introverts can be a ton of fun.

 The best thing about chatting is it’s free, but as the host, you’ll have to get things started.
 Luckily, once you get it going, your extroverted friends can be the life of the party.
 If there’s a lull, introduce them to new people they haven’t met before.
 You’ll be surprised about how fun a party can be with the right people and atmosphere, and extroverts can do a lot to make that atmosphere happen.
+In terms of the party venue, there are loads of options (and at reasonable prices!)
+My sister found some warehouses for rent and we found one perfect for her party venue.
+Really spacious and great prices!

 This might sound cheesy, but you’ll actually want to start with an Icebreaker game (or 2!)
 I promise, they’re a lot of fun.
 One of my favorite icebreakers is playing trivia, because everyone knows how to play trivia, and you can learn a lot about what other’s interests are.
 It’s also easy to separate people into two groups and just get it going – no need to set up, explain the rules, and risk losing people (as they go back and forth for food).